diana-hep/femtocode/README.md

 _Why linear, and not a full directed acyclic graph (DAG)?_ DAGs are good for two things: splitting the output and explicitly short-circuting some processes to avoid unnecessary work.
 In our case, the aggregation step is a general tree, providing multiple outputs, so this capability is covered.
 As for avoiding unnecessary work, the columnar nature of the calculation undermines our ability to make per-event choices about work, and the Femtocode compilation process uses the language’s perfect referential transparency to automatically avoid calculating repeated subexpressions.
 Thus, full DAGs aren’t necessary.

 _What about skims for unbinned fits or machine learning?_ The feasibility of the above depends on the returned results being much smaller than the input datasets, as a histogram of dimuon mass is much smaller than a collection of muon records.
 However, some analysis techniques need unaggregated data.
-They will need to be treated specially— for instance, the returned result would be a pointer to a remote disk from which the full skim can be downloaded.
-Unlike today’s analyses, which skim first and plot later, the most effective behavior with these tools would be to plot first, optimizing event selection, and skim later.
-Visualizing the data early helps to prevent mistakes.
+They must be treated specially— for instance, the returned result would be a pointer to a remote disk on which the full skim is located.

+Although we still envision the necessity of making private subsets of the data for these purposes, the user’s behavior could be turned from skim-first, plot-later to plot-first, skim-later, reducing the chance of mistakes that would require re-skims.

 ## Eliminating runtime errors